- Blogtober Came Early | Day 1/30

 Thank you for challenging us to write better than we had started.

-Thank you for prompts that sparked ideas beyond our imagination.
+Thank you for the prompts that sparked ideas beyond our imagination.

-Thank you for always sharing our work to the larger audience.
+Thank you for always sharing our work with the larger audience.

 Thank you for overseeing my personal bests.

 Thank you for creating such an amazing platform for bloggers in Africa.